 A presenter can mess up a seminar due to the fear of public speech.
 Most people experience fear during public speech.
 It's not easy to get rid of it.
 But your can overcome this by practicing following steps.
 To start with, talk to small audience.
 It can be your friends or colleagues.
 Be confident about your topic.
 Don't make eye contact with a single person for not more than three to five seconds.
 Often change your visual contact with audience.

 You should do research on type of audience you are expecting during conferences and workshops.
 If you are giving a lecture for Students, Teachers or Programmers, your talk should be more technical in nature.
 If you are addressing business people, seminar should be crisp and to the point.
 You should give an overall idea about the topics and concentrate more on the financial aspect of the product or business plan you choose for your idea.
 If you are interacting with audience who are not fluent in English, you should have more slides with graphics so that ideas are conveyed in a much better way.
 Also, you should talk slowly so that audience can pick it up.
 Use tools such as Microsoft Office PowerPoint, Apple keynote, Prezi or SlideRocket to make beautiful and graphics oriented presentations.
 If you are an open source person, go for tools like Prezi, Zoho Show, EWC Presenter etc.

 Audience and Demographics

 Presentation SetupYou should reach location, 15 to 30 minutes in advance.
 You should use this time to boot up your laptop, check the connectivity with projector.
 Setting up projector usually takes time and you might need to do some research to adjust the resolution in projector.
 Audience will have wrong impression about you, if you are setting up the projector in front of them.
 Try to use a laser pointer to highlight key points in your slide.
-Plan your presentation between 9AM and 12PM.
-As per studies, it is the best time to get maximum attention from attendees.
+Plan your talk between 9AM and 12PM.
+According to studies, it is the best time to get maximum attention from attendees.